FlorianC31/AFDX_P4_QoS/TopologyManager/README.md

 ```
 Automatic creation switch command and VL check files with given topology file.

-Destination path is current directory by default
+Destination path is current directory by default.

-Input :
+Inputs:
 - Input topology file (see 'input_topo.txt' as example)
-- Output platform : 1 for p4app on mininet, 2 for p4pi on Raspberry
+- Platform type: 'p4app' for mininet, 'p4pi' for Raspberry, 't4p4s' for PC
 - [optional] destination path for the output files (default value, same repertory as the script)

 Outputs:
-- topo.txt file (to be added in the p4app package)
+- commands_x.txt : switch table for each switch
-- commands_x.txt file : switch table for each switch (to be added in the p4app package)
+- check VL file : sniffer + packet sender for each VL
-- check_VLx.sh files to be executed after running p4app to check the VLs
+- topo.txt file (only for p4app) : to be added in the p4app package